Oklahoma Panhandle State University: History

 In 1908, the Oklahoma Legislature passed legislation stating that, "...each of the Supreme Court judicial districts [shall have] a district agricultural school of secondary grade for instruction in agriculture and mechanics and allied branches, and domestic science, and economics, with courses of instruction leading to the Agricultural and Mechanical College, and the state normal schools".

-Oklahoma Panhandle State University was created in response to this act and opened in 1909 as Pan-Handle Agricultural Institute, (PAI) offering secondary agricultural education for the Panhandle area.
+Oklahoma Panhandle State University was created in response to this act.
+The campus opened in 1909 as Pan-Handle Agricultural Institute, (PAI) and offered secondary agricultural education for the Panhandle area.
 PAI began offering courses to prepare public school teachers in 1915.
 In 1921, the legislature authorized the school to offer a two-year college curriculum, and the name was changed to Panhandle Agricultural and Mechanical College (PAMC).
 The college began offering four-year degree programs in 1925.
 In 1967, the school was designated as Oklahoma Panhandle State College of Agriculture and Applied Science.
 In 1974, the university assumed its present name.

 Franklin Hall, the school's oldest building, is listed on the U.S. National Register of Historic Places.